 Some of the nodes contain NVIDIA graphics processing units, or GPUs.
 Traditionally GPUs were designed to power video games to perform calculations quickly.
 Because of the nature of their design, GPUs are being used more and more for non-graphics applications as well (e.g. for deep learning applications, molecular dynamics, image processing, and much more).

 When was the ACCRE cluster set up?

 ACCRE has existed in its current form since 2003, while predecessors to ACCRE have existed as early as 1994.
 You can read more about our history here.

 Who runs ACCRE?

-The ACCRE cluster is maintained by roughly a dozen staff who report to a steering committee of three faculty: Paul Sheldon (chair, A&S), Yu Shyr (Medical School), and Ron Schrimpf (Engineering).
-The steering committee reports to the Vice Provost for Research at Vanderbilt, Padma Raghavan.
+The ACCRE cluster is maintained by roughly a dozen staff who report to a steering committee of three faculty: Paul Sheldon (chair, A&S), Doug Schmidt (Engineering/Associate Provost), and Brett Byram (Engineering).
+The steering committee in turn reports to the Vice Provost for Research at Vanderbilt, Padma Raghavan.
 ACCRE also maintains a faculty advisory committee for advice and recommendations.
 You can read more about our organizational structure here.

 We operate independently from VUIT, although our offices are in the same building, and we collaborate with them on many projects.